arturonline/docs/bash/cheatsheet.md

 | `file1 -ot file2` | True if `file1` is older than `file2`                                  |

 When they are not quoted, `$*` and `$@` are the same.
-You shouldn't use either of these, because they can break unexpectedly as soon as you have arguments containing spaces or wildcards. as one
+You shouldn't use either of these, because they can break unexpectedly as soon as you have arguments containing spaces or wildcards.

-`"$@"` expands to separate words: `"$1"` `"$2"` ...
-This is almost always what you want.
-It expands each positional parameter to a separate word, which makes it perfect for taking command line or function arguments in and then passing them on to another command or function.
+`"$@"` expands to separate words, `"$1"` `"$2"`, which makes it perfect for taking command line or function arguments in and then passing them on to another command or function.
 And because it expands using double quotes, it means things don't break if, say, `"$1"` contains a space or an asterisk `*`.

+## Conditions

+In the shell, every command is a conditional command: every command has a return status which is either 0 indicating success or an integer between 1 and 255 (and potentially more in some shells) indicating failure.

-## Testing Conditions with `[ ]`
+### Old test `[ ]`

-💡Tip: `man test`

 ```sh
 [ condition  ]